AlphaMvge/disk0-wipe-poc/README.md

 ---
 *Use at your own risk on real hardware.
 Always double-check `Get-Disk` output before running the real wipe.*
 ```

-Steps:
-1. Open your current README file (or create `README.md` if it doesn’t exist).
-2. Delete everything inside it.
-3. Paste the entire block above.
 4. Save.
 Commit/push if it’s in Git.

 That’s it — instantly looks pro, renders perfectly on GitHub, and screams “I know what I’m doing.”